pocketzworld/creator-docs/pages/learn/studio/resources/game-jam-rules.md

 Rewards are sent to winners within 48 hours after the winner announcement.
 If you have not received your rewards after this time, please contact support for assistance.

-### Can I giveaway in-world gold/items during the judging period?
+### Can I giveaway in-world gold/items during the game jam?

-Yes, giveaways and tipping in worlds are allowed during the judging period.
+Yes, giveaways and tipping in worlds are allowed during the game jam.
 Since game jams are no longer judged based on engagement, you are free to interact with players in your world.

 ### Can I participate in the game jam as a solo developer?